audiotarky/wm-flask/README.md

 # wm-flask

-This simple server provides a route to a `/session` endpoint & a `/session.js` to present the necessary session creation javascript.
+This simple server provides a route to a `/session` endpoint & a `/create_session.js` to present the necessary session creation javascript.

+This is a sample server based on the code running behind the scenes of [Audiotarky](https://www.audiotarky.com).

 ## Setup